sporniket/kicad-conversions--thomson-mo5--i03-replacement/testbench/README.md

 One particular parts for this PCB, selected because I have a lot of spares : the switches are [G-Switch SS-22F12-G060](https://www.lcsc.com/product-detail/Slide-Switches_G-Switch-SS-22F12-G060_C2848906.html)

-The ZIF socket may be directly soldered, or put in a standard narrow DIP-16 socket, for servicing or recycling this part.
+The ZIF socket may be directly soldered, or plugged in a standard narrow DIP-16 socket, for easier servicing or recycling of this part.

 ## Firmware project